STRIDES/NIHCloudLabAWS/docs/billing_and_cost_management.md

 <img src="/docs/images/ec2-filtered.png" width="450" height="250">

 5. Filter for the tags we added in Part 1 to benchmark a specific analysis.
+In this case, I am going to select **BLAST**.

 <img src="/docs/images/filter_tag.png" width="450" height="250">